CENTENARIAN PENSION

 4. I was born in Poland.
 Aren't I automatically a Polish citizen?

-No. You may have been a Polish citizen at birth, but you may have lost it upon becoming a citizen of a foreign country.
-Poland does not accept dual citizenship.
+No. You may have been a Polish citizen at birth, but you may have lost it through several life events, such as marrying someone not born in Poland or becoming a citizen of a foreign country, since Poland does not accept dual citizenship.
 However, it is possible to obtain Polish citizenship again by proving that one or both of one’s parents were Polish citizens.
-Basically, if at least one parent was born in Poland and resided there after 1920, then you can apply to obtain a confirmation of your Polish citizenship.
+The laws can be complex.
+After the submission of an initial application, we will then forward it to our partner agency, Polaron, who will evaluate the case and determine if and how the applicant will be able to regain Polish citizenship.

 5. How long does the process take?

 The process is usually long.
-It can take anywhere from nine months to one year.
+We are currently working with the involved institutions in Poland to further streamline the process, but as of September, 2024, it takes between 8 months and one year, with an average processing time of 9 months.
 This is why we suggest eligible applicants start the process upon turning 99 years old.

 6. Do I need to apply through Polish Pension Help or can I do this on my own?